napojse/junior-test/readme.md

 Finished?
 -----------
-If you are finished, please commit your work into public Github repository.
-If you don't have Github account,  please send us the archived source code to our email.
+If you are finished, please commit your work into public a Github repository.
+If you don't have a Github account please send us the zipped source code to our email.
 Thank you :)